Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Suppose if we chose the root module as the merging module.
 Let's say we want to generate a report for the `debug` report:
-- To generate JaCoCo-compatible XML report, call `:koverXmlReportDebug` Gradle task
+- To generate a JaCoCo-compatible XML report, call `:koverXmlReportDebug` Gradle task
 - To generate an HTML report, call `:koverHtmlReportDebug` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-named-variant), call `:koverVerifyDebug` Gradle task
 - To generate [a binary report](#binary-reports) in IC format, call `:koverBinaryReportDebug` Gradle task